merks/platform.github/CONTRIBUTING.md

 [![Create Eclipse Development Environment for the Eclipse SDK](https://download.eclipse.org/oomph/www/setups/svg/Platform_SDK.svg)](https://www.eclipse.org/setups/installer/?url=https://raw.githubusercontent.com/eclipse-platform/eclipse.platform.releng.aggregator/master/oomph/PlatformSDKConfiguration.setup&show=true "Click to open Eclipse-Installer Auto Launch or drag onto your running installer's title area")

+See the [Setup Extension](#setup-extension) section for how to extend the installed IDE or the target platform with additional dependencies.

 ## Recommended Workflow

 The recommended way for contributions is to create a fork of the main project repository and to create changes only in that fork